tbobm/tbobm-blog/content/posts/db-bootstrapping/index.md

 **Some human friendly cost-saving patterns**:

 - **Separate analytics from OLTP**: Don't let your app compete with long-running queries for dashboard refreshes
-- **Summarize over time**: Replace large granular datasets with summary tables.
-For example, keep hourly event logs for a month, but store daily rollups after that
+- **Summarize over time**: Replace large granular datasets with summary tables, i.e.: keep hourly event logs for a month, but store daily rollups after that
 - **Crunch data**: Convert high-volume event streams into metric tables like:

 ```sql